FAQs

 Will I be presenting in a panel or a roundtable?

 Depending on the nature of your research and its stage of development, you might be selected to present in a panel or a roundtable format.
-Your mode of presentation will be included in the email regarding your selection status sent by March 10th.
+Your mode of presentation will be included in the email regarding your selection status sent within two weeks of the CFP deadline.

 What is a panel discussion?